Contents - Index

 Enthalpy and entropy values are referred to 0 for saturated liquid at 0°C.

-Note that substances STEAM, STEAM_NBS, WATER, R718 and ICE all use the same correlations for water substance in the solid, liquid and vapor regions and provide exactly the same properties.
-Earlier versions of EES used the less accurate correlations for substance Water, Steam, and R718.
+Note that substances STEAM_NBS and ICE both use the same correlations for water substance in the solid, liquid and vapor regions and provide exactly the same properties.
+The correlations are faster but less accurate than the correlations implemented for STEAM, WATER, R718 and STEAM_IAPWS.
 Substance Ice has been implemented to allow preference to ice properties in the calculations when specific volume is provided as one of the inputs.
 In this case, there may be two solutions.
 Specifying Ice as the substance will generally force the lower temperature solution as in the following example.

 The solution to these equations will be: